Reasons For Your Child’s Puffy Gums

 Nutrient deficiencies play a significant role in overall health and particularly impact the health of your gums.
 Not getting enough nutrients can lead to a range of oral health issues.
 For example, vitamin C deficiency (aka scurvy), can lead to gum disease, loss of teeth, and swelling of the gums.

 This condition illustrates just one of many potential consequences of not getting the proper nutrients.
 It’s important to understand that each nutrient plays a specific role in maintaining gum health.
-For instance, calcium and vitamin D are vital for maintaining the integrity of the jawbone that supports the teeth, while vitamins A and B complex help protect the gums against infections and help promote healing.
+For instance, calcium and vitamin D are vital for maintaining the integrity of the jawbone that supports the teeth.
+Vitamins A and B complex help protect the gums against infections and help promote healing.

 Swollen Gums With Braces